 An application using the DirectDraw or the Direct3D is shown only on the primary display (LCD) when it is played with full screen mode.

-You cannot use the Fn+F7 (display switching) function when you are in the dual display mode or displaying the image on the television simultaneously with the LCD.
+You cannot use the Fn+F7 (display switching) function and Fn+F8 (screen expansion) when you are in the dual display mode.